 I’ve written articles on a pretty wide range of topics; that potential diversity was one of the reasons I was attracted to feature and magazine journalism in the first place.

-This piece (shown in two parts) on New York immediately after 9/11, largely through the eyes of one if its chief chroniclers, Jay McInerney, is a good example of the kind of feature I like to write: in-depth (it’s 6,000 words or more), detailed and different (McInerney and I worked in a soup kitchen in Bowling Green Park).
+This piece (shown in two parts) on New York in the days after 9/11, largely seen through the eyes of one if its chief chroniclers, Jay McInerney, is a good example of the kind of feature I like to write: in-depth (it’s 6,000 words or more), detailed and different (McInerney and I worked in a soup kitchen in Bowling Green Park).
 It was also something of a scoop – no other journalist, to my knowledge, had got such extensive access to Ground Zero so soon after the attack.

 There’s also been some coverage of various wars – from the safe distance, I hasten to add, of home, or decidedly after the cessation of fighting.
 A trip to Bosnia resulted in two articles: one on the impact of the siege of Sarajevo; the other on a theatre company in Mostar that kept performing during the war.

 I profiled Lance Corporal Ian Malone, one of the first soldiers from a British Army regiment (and the first Irishman) to be killed in Iraq – a piece on a brave and gifted man that appeared, in different forms, in both the Daily Telegraph and Irish Times.

 I also profiled the remarkable experiences of five British soldiers who fought in Afghanistan, three of whom were horrifically injured by IEDs, and two who were cited for extraordinary acts of bravery.
 (The aftermath of a very different, though deadly, bomb attack – the nail bomb that caused carnage in a gay pub in London’s Soho in 1999 – was covered in this piece.)

 By contrast, I’ve also looked at the implausibly idealistic yet inspiring work of campaigner and documentary film-maker Jeremy Gilley and his organisation Peace One Day, which has tirelessly fought to first establish and then put into effect an annual day of “global ceasefire and non-violence” (21 September).